 As Laurie, Paul and Richard all shared, with the amount of data and reporting being done around socially responsible investing, it is easier for investors to find out if a company they are investing in aligns with their personal values.
-However, it's important to point out that the United States isn't as far along as many other countries when it comes to sustainability goals.
+However, it's important to point out that the United States is behind many other countries when it comes to sustainability goals.
 "The U.S. is behind.
 In Europe, things aren't even labeled "ESG" anymore.
 There's a checklist and it's automatic," Laurie says.

-Though the U.S. was one of the last countries to adopt the United Nations' Sustainable Development Goals (SDG), Brooke is optimistic that it can catch up.
+Though the U.S. was one of the last countries to adopt the United Nations' Sustainable Development Goals (SDG), Brooke is optimistic the U.S. can catch up.
 The SDGs were adopted by all United Nations Member States in 2015 as a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.